 - Coca-Cola Park: Located in Allentown, PA, this 8,278-seat baseball park is the home field of the Lehigh Valley IronPigs and the minor-league baseball affiliate of the Philadelphia Phillies.
 Visitors can watch a game and root for the home team, then check out the stadium’s Majestic Clubhouse, a variety of concession stands, and the picnic patio that features buffet-style food.

-- Sands Casino: Featuring a 30-table poker room, 200 table games, and over 3,000 slot machines, the Sands Casino Resort in Bethlehem, PA, is the perfect place to test your luck.
+- Wind Creek Bethlehem: Featuring a 30-table poker room, 200 table games, and over 3,000 slot machines, Wind Creek Bethlehem (formerly Sands Casino Resort) is the perfect place to test your luck.
 Guests can enjoy everything from Craps and Baccarat to Pai Gow and Casino War, so you’ll have plenty of chances to win big!

 - Dorney Park & Wildwater Kingdom: Dorney Park is one of the most fun Lehigh Valley attractions for kids and offers award-winning entertainment, fantastic food, and a wet and wild water park.
 You can spend the day admiring 30 life-size dinosaurs in the new Dino park, meet your favorite Peanuts characters in Planet Snoopy, or soar through the sky on a variety of thrilling coasters.

 - America on Wheels Museum: One of the most popular local museums in Lehigh Valley is America on Wheels, which focuses on the history of transportation technology.
 Guests can tour a variety of exhibits and will have the chance to touch, feel, see, and experience different parts and pieces of our country’s most iconic automobiles.